 MBSR spearheaded the acceptance of mindfulness as an non-religious practice.
 Psychologists, educators, business and the military took it up and developed it in ways that now differ vastly from MBSR.
 Although MBSR remains the colossus in the field, it is quite conservative and still holds close to the Zen ideal.
 It is based on a 40-minute daily meditation practice and regular, silent retreats for its senior teachers.
 In contrast, the newer non-MBSR disciplines place far more emphasis on short relaxation techniques, the development of discriminating attention, and adapting to the specific needs of their clientele from pre-schoolers to the elderly.
 In short, the field of mindfulness is currently wide open with multiple approaches.

 If we think of mindfulness as ‘attention + relaxation’, it has no religious component at all.
 Even for the Buddha, mindfulness was just the skill of attention, without any religious bias or ethical tone.
-A soldier, for example, can develop high mindfulness skills in order to kill more effectively.

 Nonetheless, many prominent mindfulness teachers are sympathetic to Buddhist, spiritual or moral ideals which can influence their approach.
 ‘Nonjudgmental acceptance’ correlates to the Buddhist ideal of emotional detachment.
 The emphasis on passive watching, not thinking, and the assumption that meditation can induce a state of Pure Consciousness are spiritual values.
 A lot of the mindfulness language can be interpreted from either a secular or a spiritual angle, and it is easy to be confused by it.
 In brief, morality and spirituality can be added to mindfulness, but they are not intrinsic to it.